29th Hong Kong Film Awards

-The ceremony for the 29th Hong Kong Film Awards took place on 18 April 2010.
+The 29th Hong Kong Film Awards ceremony took place on 18 April 2010.

 Wang Po-chieh's original nomination for the Best New Performer was withdrawn after he was confirmed to be an actor in the 2008 Taiwan film Winds of September.
 His nomination was replaced by Fala Chen.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.